renancavalieri/pollus-pixie/README.md

     $db->addConnection($db_conf, $name);
 }

-// but only sessions connection was instanced, because the method getConnection was invoked.
+// but only "sessions" connection was instanced, because the method getConnection was invoked.
 $con = $db->getConnection('sessions');

 // [...] later in the code, using pessimistic locking inside a transaction
-$con->newQuery()
+$con->getQueryBuilder()
     ->table('user_sessions')
     ->select('*')
     ->lockForUpdate()